Tim-Abwao/tim-abwao.github.io/_posts/2020-09-18-Make-Informative-Visualisations-With-Python.md

 ![pandas scatterplot]({{ page.img_path }}pandas-scatterplot.png)

-If we wished to produce a scatter-plot with a different color for each species, we'd have to map *species* values to acceptable color input values.
-(In *seaborn*, there's a convenient *hue* parameter that does this implicitly)
+To produce a scatter-plot with a different colour for each *species*, we'll need to map *species* values to acceptable colour input values.
+(In *seaborn*, there's a handy *hue* parameter that does this implicitly)

 ```python
 color_dict = {'setosa': 'blue', 'versicolor': 'orange', 'virginica': 'green'}